CLOVIS-AI/Packager/README.md

 - `yarn`: JavaScript libraries
 - `npm`: Node.js libraries

-Packager is made to be easy to extend: adding a backend is as simple as writing a small shell script ([tutorial](docs/add-package-manager.md)).
+Packager is made to be easy to extend: adding a backend is as simple as writing a small shell script.
 We welcome contributions that add support for other package managers!

-[TOC]

 ## Licensing